KevinGrant12/crypto-clopse/content/collections/articles/safemoon-protocol-safely-book-your-trip-to-the-moon.md

     content:
       -
         type: text
-        text: 'So strap on your astro boots, pack your barf bag, and get ready to lose your lunch while this rocket booms into the cryptosphere. '
+        text: 'So strap on your astro boots, pack your barf bag, and get ready to lose your lunch while this rocket booms into the crypto sphere. '
       -
         type: text
         marks: